telepisodes/mywatchseries/README.md

+MyWatchSeries is your ultimate companion for discovering movies and TV shows.
+Browse trending content, explore popular titles, and find your next favorite show.
 This is the official source for MyWatchSeries.lol app.
 Visit https://mywatchseries.lol for more details about MyWatchSeries.